CXYCarson/TF_AcBlock/README.md

     python deploy_AC_cfqk.py
     ```
 5. Use it in your own project
-    ```

     Ac_Block_utils.py contains all functions for you to use it in your own projects.

-    First you'll need to use AC_Block() to build your model, it takes in almost the same parameters as the normal keras.layers.Conv2D() and keras.layers.BatchNormalization().
+    First you'll need to use ```AC_Block()``` to build your model, it takes in almost the same parameters as the normal ```keras.layers.Conv2D()``` and ```keras.layers.BatchNormalization()```.
 Note you must pass in the name of each module for deploying purpose.

-    After you've trained and saved your model with AC modules, use the deploy() function to convert it to deploy mode.
+    After you've trained and saved your model with AC modules, use the ```deploy()``` function to convert it to deploy mode.
 Simply pass in the checkpoint file in .h5 format and a list of AC module names.
 It will convert it to deply mode and save a new model for you.
 Note that the converted model is not compiled yet, you'll need to compile it afterwards.

     All functionalities only support tf.keras API for now.
-    ```# TF_AcBlock